FrancescoMar04/Siem-incident-response-lab-wazuh/phases/05-incident-analysis.md

 The incident followed a clear sequence:

-1. Multiple failed attempts to execute privileged commands using `sudo`
+1. Multiple failed attempts to execute privileged commands
-2. Successful privilege escalation to root access
+2. Successful privilege escalation to root
-3. Creation of a new user account (`backdoor_user`)
+3. Creation of a new user account for persistence

-This sequence indicates a progression from initial access attempts to full system control and persistence.
+This progression reflects a typical post-compromise scenario.

 ---

 ## Analysis

-The detected activity indicates a potential compromise of a legitimate user account.

-The repeated failed sudo attempts suggest that the attacker was trying to gain elevated privileges.
+The repeated failed sudo attempts suggest that the user was attempting to gain elevated privileges.

-Once successful, the attacker executed privileged commands and created a new user account.
+After successfully obtaining root access, the user executed privileged actions and created a new account.

-The creation of a new account represents a persistence mechanism, allowing continued access to the system.
+This activity indicates a potential persistence mechanism, allowing continued access to the system.

+The combination of these events strongly suggests unauthorized use of privileges and a compromised account.

 ---

 ## Impact Assessment

-If this incident occurred in a real environment, the impact could be significant:
+If this incident occurred in a real environment, the potential impact could include:

-* Full administrative access to the system
+* Full administrative control over the system
+* Unauthorized access to sensitive data
-* Ability to modify or delete sensitive data
+* Ability to modify or disrupt system operations
-* Potential lateral movement to other systems
-* Long-term persistence through unauthorized accounts
+* Persistence through unauthorized account creation

 ---

+## Response Actions

+At this stage, no direct remediation actions were performed.

+In a real SOC environment, initial containment and remediation activities are typically handled by higher-level teams after proper validation and escalation.

+---

+## Incident Report (Escalation)

+**Title:** Suspicious Privilege Escalation and Unauthorized User Creation Detected

+**Severity:** High

+**Summary:**
+Multiple security alerts were triggered on the Ubuntu server indicating suspicious privileged activity.
+The events suggest a potential compromise of a user account.

+**Details:**
+The following sequence of actions was observed:

+* Multiple failed attempts to execute privileged commands using `sudo`
+* Successful privilege escalation to root access
+* Creation of a new user account (`backdoor_user`)

+These activities indicate possible unauthorized access and the establishment of persistence on the system.

+**Impact:**
+The attacker may have gained full administrative control of the system, with the ability to access sensitive data, modify configurations, and maintain long-term access.

+**Status:** Escalated to Incident Response Team for further investigation and containment

+---

-## Response and Recommendations
+## Recommendations

 To mitigate and prevent similar incidents, the following actions are recommended:

 * Enforce strong password policies
-* Limit sudo privileges to necessary users only
+* Restrict and monitor sudo privileges
-* Monitor and alert on failed sudo attempts
+* Monitor failed privilege escalation attempts
-* Regularly audit user accounts and remove unauthorized ones
+* Regularly audit user accounts
 * Implement multi-factor authentication (MFA)
-* Enable detailed logging and continuous monitoring
+* Maintain continuous log monitoring

 ---

 ## Conclusion

-The SIEM successfully detected the suspicious activity and provided visibility into the attack progression.
+The SIEM successfully detected and correlated multiple suspicious events, providing clear visibility into the incident.

-This phase demonstrates the importance of log analysis and proactive monitoring in identifying and responding to potential security incidents.
+This phase demonstrates the importance of structured analysis, proper escalation, and coordinated response in a SOC environment.